ribice/glice/README.md

 - Gets dependencies from  go.mod

-- Fetches licenses for dependencies hosted on GitHub
+- Fetch licenses for dependencies hosted on GitHub

 - Is limited to 60 API calls on GitHub (up to 60 dependencies from github.com).
 API key can be provided by setting `GITHUB_API_KEY` environment variable.